Activity Increasing In The Tropics - WCCB Charlotte's CW

 Tropics (Pacific):

+* First ever Tropical Storm Watch issued for parts of southern California*

-Hilary is now a major hurricane in the eastern Pacific Ocean off the west coast of Mexico.
+Hilary is a major hurricane passing near Socorro Island in the eastern Pacific.
 This storm will bring impacts to parts of the Baja California Peninsula through the weekend.
 Flash flooding could result in landslides.
-Hilary will then head to southern California.
+Hilary will be the first tropical cyclone to impact the Continental United States this season… and it’s in California!
+The biggest threat for southern California is flash flooding from excessive rain.

 IF this storm makes landfall in California, it would be the first tropical cyclone to do so since 1939!
 It will be a close call!